Gwendolyn Bradley: Singing career

 In 1988 she became a member of the Deutsche Oper Berlin where she made her debut in 1987 as Gilda in Verdi's Rigoletto.
-With her bell like voice, she was successful not only in female roles such as Gilda, Susanna, Nannetta, Sophie or Pamina but also the pert Blondchen, as capricious Zerbinetta and Musetta or the androgynous Oscar.
+With her bell like voice, she was successful not only in female roles such as Gilda, Susanna, Nannetta, Sophie (Der Rosenkavalier) or Pamina but also the pert Blonde, as capricious Zerbinetta and Musetta (La bohème) or the androgynous Oscar.

-As an accomplished concert singer, she has worked with such conductors as Zubin Mehta (New York Philharmonic/Israeli Symphony), Riccardo Muti (Philadelphia Orchestra), Mstislav Rostropovich and Rafael Frühbeck de Burgos (Washington National Symphony Orchestra), Charles Dutoit (Montreal Symphony/Philadelphia Orchestra), André Previn (Pittsburgh Symphony), Michael Tilson Thomas (Los Angeles Philharmonic), Marek Janowski, Hans Graf, Christopher Hogwood, Ralf Weikert, Victor Pablo Perez, and Lorin Maazel among others.
+As an accomplished concert singer, she has worked with such conductors as Zubin Mehta (New York Philharmonic/Israeli Symphony), Riccardo Muti (Philadelphia Orchestra), Mstislav Rostropovich and Rafael Frühbeck de Burgos (Washington National Symphony Orchestra), Charles Dutoit (Montreal Symphony Orchestra/Philadelphia Orchestra), André Previn (Pittsburgh Symphony Orchestra), Michael Tilson Thomas (Los Angeles Philharmonic), Marek Janowski, Hans Graf, Christopher Hogwood, Ralf Weikert, Víctor Pablo Pérez, and Lorin Maazel among others.
 Her concert repertoire encompasses important works from the Baroque to the 20th century and as a recitalist she performed in Paris, Tokyo, Lisbon, San Sebastian, Los Angeles and New York.

-Gwendolyn Bradley has recorded Fiakermilli in Arabella with Dame Kiri te Kanawa, Jeffrey Tate conducting for Decca Records, Virgil Thomson's Four Saints in Three Acts for Nonesuch Records and a live concert recording of Mozart concert works, with members of the Orchestre Symphonique Français.
+Bradley has recorded Fiakermilli in Arabella with Dame Kiri Te Kanawa, Jeffrey Tate conducting for Decca Records, Virgil Thomson's Four Saints in Three Acts for Nonesuch Records and a live concert recording of Mozart concert works, with members of the Orchestre symphonique français.

-After returning to the United States, Bradley shared her expertise with young artists teaching at The Masters School (since September 2004) and the Nyack College (since September 2005) as vocal instructor.
-In 2010 Bradley served as judge at the Washington International Competition for Singers of the Friday Morning Music Club which she has won herself in 1977.
+After returning to the United States, Bradley shared her expertise with young artists teaching at the Masters School (since September 2004) and the Nyack College (since September 2005) as vocal instructor.
+In 2010 Bradley served as judge at the Washington International Competition for Singers of the Friday Morning Music Club which she had won herself in 1977.